iamnbutler/iamnbutler.github.io/posts/2021-03-26-home-office-setup-the-hardware.md

 Price: ~$120

 The classic.
 You probably know at least one person with pair of headphones or have seen someone on TV wearing them, and for a good reason.
-These are great, solid, unoffensive headphones.
-"Neutral" describes their sound well.
+These are great, solid, unoffensive headphones. ""Neutral"" describes their sound well.
 If you need something reasonably priced, and high quality, these is a good place to start.
 There are tons of detailed reviews on the amazon page, so I won't write much more here.
 (Note: Some people in the reviews recommend trying after-market ear cups on these.
 I haven't done this on either pair of these that I have, but could be good to look in to.)

 There is apparently a bluetooth version of these available now – I can't speak to them but they might be worth trying out.